 Unless you are an "Aeries Software Elite Partner"(1) and have a certificate issued directly from Aeries Software, each district will issue you a certificate that is unique for that district.

-A "certficate" for purposes of interacting with the Aeries API is a 32 character alpha-numeric string.
+A "certificate" for purposes of interacting with the Aeries API is a 32 character alpha-numeric string.

 When a district creates a certificate for a vendor, they can grant access to certain APIs and restrict access to others.
 It would be prudent to document the security areas that you need access to and relay that information to your customers.